 Types of Teams:

-- Other - this is the most common and works well for departments and workgroups.
-It gives the most access of all teams to all members by default
+- Other - works well for departments and workgroups.
+It gives the most access to all Teams members by default

 - Class - designed to be used for courses by instructors.
 Has similar features as Staff type and comes with a special OneNote notebook where the instructor has a sheet for each student and each student can only see their sheet